 Clients across multiple industries frequently turn to Maria for her knowledge and experience in counseling on immigration issues.
 What makes Maria such a sought-after immigration lawyer?
-Twice named Tampa’s top immigration lawyer, Maria understands that immigration law is a way for employers to move human capital, including workers’ knowledge, talent, skills, experience, and training, around the world.
+Five times named Tampa’s top immigration lawyer, Maria understands that immigration law is a way for employers to move human capital, including workers’ knowledge, talent, skills, experience, and training, around the world.

 Most employers rightly view U.S. immigration law as a labyrinth-an elaborate, confusing set of rules that are all but impossible to navigate.
 But with nearly two decades of experience navigating the immigration statutes, regulations, and policy guidance, Maria is able to help employers efficiently and cost-effectively move employees where they need them, when they need them.

 To do so, Maria takes a holistic approach to counseling clients.
 By taking time to understand her clients’ needs and objectives at the outset, Maria is able to properly counsel her clients on the immigration options available to them, whether it be a business visa (E-3, H-1B, H-1B1, H-3, L, O, P, R, and TN), investment visa (E-2, EB-5, etc.), or permanent residence.
 By carefully building her clients’ immigration cases early on, Maria sees fewer requests for evidence, which ultimately mean faster and less expensive processing for her clients.